Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate the performance of our proposed sampling interval scheme for status update transmission over fading channels.
-Figure \ref{fig:converage_performance} shows the performance of using the quadratic transform method to solve the approximated statistical AoI minimization problem for the case of small AoI exponent.
-The concept of normalized statistical AoI is illustrated, which is defined as the statistical AoI normalized by $T$.
-We can observe that about 5-round iterations, the minimal normalized statistical AoI can be achieved.
+In this section, we evaluate the performance of our proposed sampling interval scheme for status update transmission over multi-state fading channels.
+Figure \ref{fig:converage_performance} shows the performance of using the quadratic transforming method to solve the approximated statistical AoI minimization problem for the case of small AoI exponent.
+We can observe that under the different initial $\{n_k, k = 1,2,...,K\}$, the minimum statistical AoI can always be reached about 5-round iterations.

 Figure \ref{fig:simulation_1} shows the optimal sampling interval scheme under different AoI exponents.
-It can be seen from the figure that when AoI exponent is small, the optimal sampling interval is decreasing as the CSI increases, and when the AoI exponent is infinite, the optimal sampling interval is independent of the CSI.
-This verifies Lemma \ref{lem:lemma_1}.
+It can be seen from the figure that when AoI exponent is small, the optimal sampling interval is decreasing as the CSI increases, and when the AoI exponent is infinite, the optimal sampling interval is nearly independent of the CSI.
+This result is aligned with Lemma~\ref{lem:lemma_1}.

 Figure \ref{fig:performance_eAoI} shows the performance of our proposed scheme under different AoI exponents.
-We also show the performance of optimal scheme derived by using the time-inefficient exhaustive search method.
-It can be seen that the performance of our proposed scheme is quite close to the optimal solution, and thus can guarantee nearly best freshness of information under the different age violation probability constraints.
-Moreover, the performance of the schemes, which can minimize the average peak AoI~\cite{costa_age_2016} and the maximum peak AoI~\cite{cao_2020_peak}, i.e., the statistical AoI with zero and extremely large AoI exponents, is depicted, respectively.
-Obviously, the performance of our proposed scheme is superior to both of them.
+The performance of optimal scheme derived by using the time-inefficient exhaustive search method is also presented.
+It can be seen that the performance of our proposed scheme is quite close to the optimal scheme.
+Thus, our proposal can achieve nearly the highest level of information freshness under the various AoI exponents.
+Moreover, the performance of the average-peak-AoI-oriented scheme and the maximum-peak-AoI-oriented scheme is assessed, respectively.
+We can see that only when the AoI exponent is small or infinite, the average-peak-AoI-oriented scheme or the maximum-peak-AoI-oriented scheme can achieve the minimum statistical AoI.